AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

 >[!BEGINTABS]

+>[!TAB Collaborate in real time]

+Learn how to create a document [review process](collaborate.md) that not only enhances efficiency but boosts content quality as well.

 >[!TAB Design a new page]

 Learn how to [design a new professional-looking page](add-custom-page.md) in your PDF using Adobe Express.